beancount/fava/fava/docs/features.md

 When you start fava specifying multiple Beancount files, you can click the Beancount file name on the top left to switch between the files.

+## Custom links in the sidebar

+If you regularly use certain views in fava with different filters, etc., you can put these permalinks in the sidebar.
+Custom links can be put in the beancount file, utilizing the `custom` directive:

+    2016-05-04 custom "fava-sidebar-link" "Income 2014" "/income_statement?time=2014"

+`"fava-sidebar-link"` specifies that this directive is for a custom sidebar link, followed by the title to display in the sidebar (`"Income 2014"` in this example), and finally the URL to link to.
+The URL can be relative, like in the example above, or absolute, even linking to an external site.